John Castañeda

-John Anthony Castañeda (born December 18, 1991) is an American mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
-A professional competitor since 2012, he formerly competed for Combate Global.
+John Castañeda (born December 18, 1991) is an American mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2012, he formerly competed for Combate Global.

 Background

-Castañeda grew up wrestling, which he continued until the end of his freshman year at Minnesota State University, Mankato.
-He double majored in Criminal Law and Spanish and minored in Social Work.
+Castañeda was born in Dallas, Texas.
+At four, he relocated to Minnesota, where he currently resides.
+During his freshman year of college, he wrestled for the Minnesota State Mavericks.
+In 2013, Castañeda graduated from Minnesota State University, Mankato.
+He double-majored in criminal justice and Spanish with a minor in social work.

 Professional mixed martial arts career

 Early career

 Castañeda went 15–1 in amateur competition, and racked a professional record of 7–2 in the regional circuit of Minnesota before signing with Combate Americas.
 In Combate Americas, Castañeda amassed four straight victories which led to a shot at the inaugural Combate Americas Bantamweight Championship.
 Castañeda faced Gustavo Lopez at Combate Americas - Empire Rising on October 14, 2016, with the bout being originally being for the championship, however Castañeda missed weight, coming in at 137.5 lbs.
 He won the bout via fourth-round knockout.

 Castañeda was cut from Combate Americas after he refused the rematch against Gustavo Lopez, however he later returned to the promotion, defeating Chris Beal via TKO in the second round at Combate Americas 14.